Bühne (Borgentreich)

 Bühne is a village and constituent community (Stadtteil) of the East Westphalian town Borgentreich in Höxter district and Detmold region in North Rhine-Westphalia, Germany.
 Bühne has approximately 1,200 inhabitants.
-With 23 km² it is the second largest constituent community of Borgentreich.
+With 23 km^{2} it is the second largest constituent community of Borgentreich.

 History

 Bühne was first mentioned in a document around 850 under the name Piun.
 It was one of the fortified castles of the nobility of the Prince-Bishopric of Paderborn.
 Piun is a Bavarian dialect version of Bühne that was used by the author of that document, the head of administration of King Arnulf.

 On 1 January 1975, Bühne was integrated into the city of Borgentreich as a constituent community.